SianJade/keto-subscription-box/README.md

 As a UK resident, I would like to be able to purchase one of the various keto subscription boxes available online, however none of these currently exisiting boxes ship to the UK as the companies are all US based and do not offer international shipping - I would like for there to be a UK equivalent of these boxes which I am able to purchase and enjoy.

 ## Features
 ### Existing Features
+- The site features a page which displays three subscription tiers for the user to choose from, between one and six months

+### Features Left to Implement
+- In future versions of the site I would like to add recurring billing to the site so that user's subscriptions can renew and have the appropriate payment taken from their account automatically once they have reached the end of their chosen subscription tier.
+For this to work I would also have to implemnt a feature that allows for the user's payment details to be saved so that payment can be taken automatically once their subscription renews.

+- I would also like to implement a system which allows the user to select a previously saved shipping sddress from an address book that contains every address they have ever had their products shipped to in the past, so that they do not have to fill out their shipping details every time they place a new order, thus saving time and adding to ease of use for the user.

+- In future releases I would also like to extend the functionality of the product filters beyond simply filtering by price and category - I would like to add the  ability for users to filter out certain allergens so that only products which do not contain those allergens in their ingredients list will appear in the filtered results, as well as filtering by dietary restrictions such as vegetarianism or veganism.

+- The ability for users to update their email address or other account details is another feature I would like to add to the site in future releases, in case the user no longer has access to the email address which they used to sign up to the site, or should they change their name and wish to update this in their user details on the site.

 ## Technologies Used